cloud-gov/cg-site/content/apps/production-ready.md

 #### How
 * See the [multiple instances]({{< relref "multiple-instances.md" >}}) page.

-### Prefer User Provided Services
+### Prefer User Provided Services and env: in manifests
-Prefer user provided services over environment variables for a secure centralized way to store application credentials and variables.
-Environment variables are ephemeral to the specific deployment of each application.
+Environment variables defined with `cf set-env` are ephemeral to the specific deployment of each application.
+Prefer user provided services to store sensitive information like credentials or API keys, or your manifest for non-sensitive variables.

 #### How
 * Create [user provided services](https://docs.cloudfoundry.org/devguide/services/user-provided.html) with `cf cups` and bind them with `cf bs`.
-Once you have updated your application to read your stored credentials from the service, update your `manifest.yml` to make it part of your configuration.
+Once you have updated your application to read your stored credentials from the service, [update your `manifest.yml`](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#services-block) to make it part of your configuration.
+For non-sensitive information, use [an env: block](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#env-block) in your `manifest.yml`

 ### Prefer dedicated over shared services
 Shared services do not have the same constraints as a dedicated service and can be affected by other customers that are performing CPU or memory intensive tasks against that service.